-Power integrity is nothing new, but it is becoming more and more of a concern and will continue to be on the forefront of people's minds moving forward.
+Power integrity is nothing new, but it is becoming more and more of a concern in power electronics, particularly high-current DC/DC converters.
 With the continuing trend of faster and smaller products, we no longer have the luxury of space.
 Each millimeter is precious, and we need to design that way.
 If you’ve been in the industry for more than a few years, you may have heard many of the following PI myths.

 This one might come as a surprise to you as it does with many others.
 Yes, IPC-2152 is important and provides guidance on how to avoid issues by means of minimum trace widths for acceptable temperature rises.
 Applying IPC-2152 in this manner forces the designer to allocate more space than necessary to your PDN, taking up valuable real estate or even creating more layers for a design.